 Patients with coeliac disease should be followed up annually reviewing weight, height, ongoing symptoms and the need for dietetic input.9

-In those with ongoing symptoms, IgA tTG measurements can be carried out to check for compliance with gluten-free diet.
+In those with ongoing symptoms, IgA tTG measurements can be carried out to check for compliance with a gluten-free diet.
 Adults with well-controlled disease may be followed up less frequently.14

 Untreated disease can result in numerous complications including:15